The legislation affecting copyright in Mexico includes:

 Public performance rights are covered by the Copyright Act.
 They are part of the bundle of patrimonial copyright rights, and if transferred, they may also be a remuneration right.

-11 ARE ‘NEIGHBOURING RIGHTS’ RECOGNISED?
-IF SO, HOW?
+11. ARE OTHER ‘NEIGHBOURING RIGHTS’ RECOGNISED?
+HOW?

 Mexico is a member of the Rome Convention and accordingly protects the rights of artistic performers, audio recording producers and broadcast entities.
 In addition, book publishers and video producers are entitled to related rights as well.

-12 ARE MORAL RIGHTS (DROIT MORAL) RECOGNISED?
-IF SO, PLEASE DESCRIBE?
+12. ARE MORAL RIGHTS RECOGNISED?

 The Copyright Act protects moral rights of paternity, integrity, divulgation and withdrawal.
 Moral rights are personal rights that cannot be renounced, pledged or transmitted and that are imprescriptible.